icdocsoc/ichack/README.md

 You should create a PR **as soon as** you create a branch.

 1. If the PR is not ready, create a _Draft_ PR.
 This is so that others know what is being worked on and can provide some feedback before you are knee deep into the feature.
 1. The actual commit messages within your PR **does not follow** any conventional naming pattern.
-However, your PR title must follow `type: description` format, similar to your branch name.
+However, your PR title must follow `type(scope): description` format, similar to your branch name.
 1. If any of the repo admins approve your PR and you need to need to update your branch, consider rebase to avoid making another commit for the admins to review again.

-#### PR <> ClickUp Integration

-1. When you create a comment, in the description include the following text: `Link CU-86bzr6uwe`, you will find your taskId in the ClickUp Card you are working.
-1. You can use special commit messages to change the status of your card.
-E.g. a commit message can be, `updated the readme #86bzr6uwe[in review]`.
-   1. Use `#<taskId>[in progress]` to move your card into "In Progress".
-   1. Use `#<taskId>[in review]` to move your card into "In Review".
-   1. Use `#<taskId>[blocked]` to move your card into "Blocked".
-1. When merging, your commit description should include `#<taskId>[completed]` to move your card into "Completed".

 ## Our Team